Thayallan-S/remoteFolderMenu/README.md

 * Your favorite folders, that can be mounted (and opened) by clicking the menu item

 You can love / unlove these folders and eject them, if they are mounted.

+## Usage

+Initially you mount your share via Finder.
+Then click on the MountView Icon (⏏) and click on the love icon.
+Now the entry will show up even if the share is not mounted.